-A Bus Interchange (referred to as a Bus station outside of Singapore) is a large facility handling many bus routes, usually offering connections to the Mass Rapid Transit (MRT) network.
-They are an integral part of Singapore’s hub-and-spoke public transportation system, where commuters frequently rely on buses for last-mile connections.
+Bus Interchanges are large commuter facilities serving multiple bus routes, with most also offering connections to the Mass Rapid Transit (MRT) network.
+They are integral to Singapore’s hub-and-spoke public transportation network, where commuters frequently rely on buses for last-mile connections.

 Ang Mo Kio | 22, 24, 25, 73, 86, 130, 133, 135, 136, 138, 166, 169, 261, 262, 265, 269 |